V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!Highlighted UART pins](https://www.v1engineering.com/wp-content/uploads/2020/07/uart2-Arrows.jpg){: loading=lazy width="400"}

 The completed board looks like this.
-Notice there are no jumpers under the drivers.
-You will have any number of drivers here depending on your machine.
+Notice there are no jumpers under the drivers. **Lowrider and MPCNC builds will have only 5 drivers**, MP3DP uses 6.

 ![!UART pins](https://www.v1engineering.com/wp-content/uploads/2020/07/Uart-scaled.jpg){: loading=lazy width="400"}

-At this point you can add the heat sinks being careful not to short any of the pins and only stick them to the copper pads on the top.
+At this point you can add the heat sinks being careful not to short any of the pins and only stick them to the copper pads centered on the top.

 ## Molex and JST connectors

 The current V1 Engineering wiring kits have the Molex style terminations on them.
 The SKR Pro is the first board to be offered with JST directional style connections.
-Instead of buying adapters, another custom set of wires, or custom SKR boards, a pretty easy solution is just pulling off the JST plastic shields.
-The pin spacing is the same (or close enough) and pulling the shields off make for a more solid connection to the Molex style more commonly used.
+To keep the stepper direction easy to change a pretty easy solution is just pulling off the JST plastic shields.
+The pin spacing is the same and pulling the shields off make for a more solid connection to the Molex style wires we used.
 Needle nosed pliers and a little wiggling make this pretty easy.

-Depending on what you are plugging in you can take them off the end stops and or stepper ports.
-Even after doing this you should always constrain your wires directly after the connection to the board.
+Depending on what wires you are plugging in you can take them off the end stops and stepper ports.
+Even after doing this you should always constrain your wires directly after the connection to the board to prevent them from wiggling loose.

 ![!Shields off](https://www.v1engineering.com/wp-content/uploads/2021/03/PXL_20201122_212218205.jpg){: loading=lazy width="400"}